c-olivares/todo_app/README.md

-# todoey
+# planifikt

-A new ToDo List App
+A new ToDo List App by Carlos Olivares

 ## Getting Started